Lynne C. Quiggle: World War II

 For meritorious service as Gunnery Officer of the USS Iowa from February 1943 to March 1944...By his ability to organize and train the personnel of his department, [he] was in large measure responsible for bringing the gunnery crew of this newly commissioned battleship to a high state of efficiency with excellent results during her first encounter with the enemy...

 From May 1944 to June 1945, Quiggle performed duties at the Bureau of Ordnance in the U.S. Department of the Navy.
-For his tour there, he received a letter of commendation for from the chief of the bureau for his "great determination to the tremendous task of planning the production of the weapons of war..."
+For his tour there, he received a letter of commendation from the chief of the bureau for his "great determination to the tremendous task of planning the production of the weapons of war..."
 He then returned to Iowa as her executive officer.
 The war ended on 15 August 1945.

 Postwar and Cold War

 On 1 March 1946 Quiggle received a promotion to the temporary rank of captain, and that month he detached from Iowa and became a member of the Staff of the Commander-in-Chief, United States Pacific Fleet.
 During his tour there, he received a promotion to the permanent rank of captain on 1 January 1948, with the permanent rank dating to 1 March 1946.
 In September 1948, he became the commander of Destroyer Division 152, and in April 1949 he took command of Destroyer Division 32.
 In November 1949 he began a tour as Head of the Atlantic, European, and Middle East Section of the Strategic Plans Division in the Office of the Chief of Naval Operations.